-I am a sexuality counselor and educator (under supervision; see http://ignitewell-being.com/what-is-sexuality-counseling/ ) and recognize how impactful sexuality is to our well-being.
+I am a trained sexuality counselor and educator ( http://ignitewell-being.com/what-is-sexuality-counseling/ ) and recognize how impactful sexuality is to our individual and collective well-being.
 Yet, most of us had terrible sex education (and this pattern continues, ex. https://nursing.usc.edu/blog/americas-sex-education/ ), religious trauma around sexuality, and/or harm from intergenerational family patterns, and we do not have safe spaces where we can discuss sexuality, personally and openly to rectify our disparate education and heal from the misinformation, personally, collectively, inter-generationally.
 My pleasure café (TM)is an attempt to meet this societal need and be that brave space.

 As a part of or in addition to counseling, these spaces offer up ways to educate; normalize what has historically been seen as deviant (ex any sexual activity outside of procreation); allow for self-reflection and consciousness-raising; reclaim personal power and confidence through validation and practicing communication; and dismantle sex-negativity (shame, silence, dismissal, etc).
 After café, I send participants an email with my notes on topics covered and resources mentioned.

 At the moment, we are offering the space for those with marginalized identities (women, nonbinary folk, gay or bi/pansexual men, etc)